-The functionality of ATSC 3.0 technology could allow public broadcasters to better serve both hearing and visually impaired viewers in remarkable and innovative ways.
-For the first time ever, stations could transmit closed sign language alongside their broadcasts in order to better serve hearing impaired viewers.
-In addition, the system offers dialogue intelligibility for the hearing impaired audience by allowing viewers to independently adjust the non-dialogue elements of a program's audio track.
-Closed captions and subtitles could also be offered in multiple languages and could be transmitted through either broadcast or broadband.
+One of the opportunities this new technology could allow is for public broadcasters to better serve those who are hearing and visually impaired.
+For the first time, stations could transmit closed caption sign language alongside their broadcasts to better serve hearing impaired viewers.
+In addition, the system would be able to provide greater dialogue intelligibility by allowing users to independently adjust the non-dialogue elements of a program's audio track.
+Closed captions and subtitles could also be offered in multiple languages and could transmit through either broadcast or broadband.

-In order for public television to provide these expanded public services, stay relevant, competitive and viable, stations will have to undertake this costly technology transition.
-A One Media study suggests that it will cost a station between \$300,000 and \$600,000 to transition to the new broadcast standard.
-These costs only account for the basic station equipment, which means that stations are likely to incur much higher transition costs than identified in the study.
-Public media is working with the FCC to align the spectrum auction repack with the newly recommended ATSC 3.0 standard so that many public television stations can maximize the Relocation Fund to save on technology costs.
-While the Relocation Fund will not cover all of the equipment to make a station ATSC 3.0 "ready," nor will every public television station be eligible for the Relocation Fund, it will alleviate some of the financial stress.
+For public television to provide these expanded public services, stay relevant, competitive and viable, stations will have to undertake this costly technology transition.
+A January 2018 report prepared for CPB by Meintel, Sgrignoli and Wallace, states, "As with any new technology migration, there will be a need to acquire new equipment and integrate that new equipment into an existing operational TV broadcast plan."
+There are a variety of new technologies being adopted in ATSC 3.0 that are not "backward-compatible" with existing infrastructure at a "typical" TV station.
+One study suggests that it will cost a station between \$300,000 and \$600,000 to transition to the new broadcast standard.
+These costs only account for the basic station equipment, which means that stations are likely to incur much higher transition costs than identified in the study, as well as potentially higher operational costs.

+Public media worked closely with the FCC to align the spectrum auction repack with the newly recommended standard so that public television stations that are forced to move as part of the spectrum repack will be able to use the Relocation Fund to purchase equipment that is ATSC 3.0 compatible for when the station is ready to transition.
+The Relocation Fund will not cover all of the equipment to make a station Next Gen TV "ready," and not every public television station is eligible for Relocation Fund reimbursement.
+However, the Fund will alleviate some of the stations' financial stress and ensure that Relocation Funds are not wasted on already outdated technology that will have to be replaced with ATSC 3.0 equipment.

+Public radio is also working with the FCC to help identify "bystander" radio stations co-located on or near a TV tower and affected by TV repack work, and to determine eligibility requirements and logistics for requesting reimbursement for facilities necessary to keep these stations on the air.
+NPR is purchasing emergency portable transmitter equipment to help local stations establish temporary auxiliary facilities needed to minimize disruption of service for listeners who rely on their critical local news, unique local programming, emergency alerting and public safety information.

 Providing resources to foster technical innovations is a critical part of CPB's leadership role in the system.
-Public media's national organizations and stations are constantly innovating, using new platforms and technologies to ensure our high quality content is reaching all Americans in the ways they choose to access media.
-At the same time, CPB must ensure that public media continues to be accessible to Americans who do not have access to or cannot afford broadband service, and to those who cannot afford the latest technology or a cable or satellite television subscription.
-This is especially true as the technology gap between urban and rural continues to grow.
-As media and technology evolve, CPB must strategically invest to ensure that public media's high-quality content is available to all Americans free of charge and of commercial influence, wherever and however they choose to consume it.
+Public media stations and national organizations are constantly innovating, using new platforms and technologies to ensure our high-quality content is reaching all Americans in the ways they choose to access media.
+At the same time, CPB has a responsibility to serve Americans who do not have access to or cannot afford broadband service, and to those who cannot afford the latest technology or a cable or satellite subscription.
+This is especially true as the technology gap between urban and rural communities continues to grow.
+As media and technology evolve, CPB must strategically invest so that public media's high-quality content is available to all Americans free of charge and free of commercial influence, wherever and however they choose to consume it.